node-red/cookbook.nodered.org/http/handle-url-parameters.md

 The `msg.req.params` property is an object of key/value pairs for each path parameter.

-In the above example, the node is configured with a URL of `/hello-params/:name`, so a request to `/hello-param/Nick` results in the message property containing:
+In the above example, the node is configured with a URL of `/hello-params/:name`, so a request to `/hello-param/Nick` results in the `msg.req.params` property containing:

 ~~~json
 {